 What Causes Cough During Spring Allergies?

-Common causes of cough range from irritants and allergens like dust, smoke, perfumes, pollen, and pet dander to certain medicines, such as
+Common causes of cough range from irritants and allergens like dust, smoke, perfumes, pollen, and pet dander to certain medicines, such as angiotensin enzyme (ACE) inhibitors or heart medication for high blood pressure.
+This occurs due to the accumulation of a protein called bradykinin, which causes a coughing trigger in the lungs.

 On the other hand, more chronic cases of cough are due to asthma, chronic obstructive pulmonary disease (COPD), gastroesophageal reflux disease (GERD), throat disorders, and other lung ailments.